 Pennsylvania made recycling the law in July 1988 with Act 101, the Municipal Waste Planning, Recycling and Waste Reduction Act.
 Honey Brook Township is now required to enact a Recycling Ordinance under the terms of this act.
 Click here for more information, found on the PA Department of Environmental Protection site.

-Please note that this ordinance now bans burning in the Township.
+Please note that this ordinance bans burning of trash and recyclables in the Township.

 Chester County Solid Waste Authority (CCSWA)